Property Licensing Schemes

 The GLA has a rogue landlord checker that you can access.

 Enforcement of schemes

 The council has a range of powers to enforce the two schemes, these are set out in the Housing Standards Enforcement Policy (PDF).
-This file may not be suitable for users of assistive technology.
-Request an accessible format.

 The Council is identifying and visiting unlicensed properties; landlords who fail to licence their properties run the risk of being prosecuted or having a civil penalty notice (CPN) of up to £30,000 imposed.

 The GLA has launched the rogue landlord and agent checker database to name and shame unscrupulous private landlords and letting agents who have been prosecuted or fined for housing offences such as allowing homes to fall into a bad or dangerous condition.
 Any prosecutions or CPNs made by Bexley Council will be added to the GLA rogue landlord checker.

 Why has the Council introduced a selective licensing scheme?

 The council carried out a detailed consultation between the 20 November 2017 to the 31 January 2018.
 The following documents relate to the consultation:

 - Rent it Right Proposal to Introduce Discretionary Licensing Schemes - Consultation (PDF)

 - Property Licensing Panel minutes and proposals (PDF)*